GriffithUniLibrary/redcap-intro/docs/07-advanced/02-panel-integration.md

 Some panel companies will expect qualified participants who complete the survey to be redirected to one URL, and prospective participants who do not qualify for the study to be redirected to a different URL.
 To do this, we need to be able to dynamically build the URL and then send the result to the `Redirect to a URL` option in the `Survey Options` screen.

-Note that we are not describing here how to calculate eligibilty, since that will depend on your study requirements.
+We are not describing here how to calculate eligibilty, since that will depend on your study requirements.
 However, you should at least have a hidden Calculated field called **eligibility**.
-That calculation should resolve to `1` if the participant is eligible, and to `2` if the participant is ineligible.
+That calculation should resolve to `1` if the participant is eligible, and to `0` if the participant is ineligible.
 {: .note }

-We need to use an action tag called `@CALCTEXT` to generate the final URL that participants are directed to when they click the 'Submit' button.
-We then use the `concat` function to concatenate the base URL with the relevant parameters, and the `if` function to decide which parameters should be added.
+There are three functions we need to use to create the final URL.
+First, we use an (action tag)[../04-logic/03-action-tags.md] called `@CALCTEXT` to generate the final URL that participants are directed to when they click the 'Submit' button.
+Inside the `@CALCTEXT` action tag, we use the `concat` function to concatenate the base URL with the relevant parameters, and the `if` function to decide which parameters should be added.

 ### Code breakdown